 List of Fatal Bear Attacks in Montana and Connected Wilderness Parks

-It is always important to be aware of your surroundings and practice proper safety, below is a list of fatal bear attacks in Montana and its parks connected with other states.
+It is always important to be aware of your surroundings and practice proper safety, below is a list of fatal Montana bear attacks (mostly Grizzly bear attacks) and its parks connected with other states.
 While some of these are tragic accidents, the majority come from ignoring safety precautions — serving as a reminder to prioritize your safety when exploring the Montana wilderness.

 2000 to Present